The datapine Blog

 This inventory KPI takes a financial point of view on your inventory, by evaluating the financial stability of your business and evaluating how much your overstocks are worth

-Combined with the inventory turnover or the carrying costs of inventory, it will give you a better picture of the financial stability of your business, but also help to define the direction you want to take (like selling your entire inventory as quickly as possible or not).
+Combined with the inventory turnover or the carrying costs of inventory, it will give you a better picture of the financial stability of your business, and also help to define the direction you want to take (like selling your entire inventory as quickly as possible or not).

 To analyze the financial perspective of your collected information in more detail, we suggest you take a look at our page focused on business intelligence in finance.